oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 	Reviewing the **EBS Database tier**, you can review the number of transactions committed and rolled back.
 You can see the count of rolled back sessions is quite low and that transaction wait times across dimensions remains low as well.

 	Finally, you can review the health of the EBS hosts.
-Using the **CPU Utilization** you can see utilization is well below 100% and that memory utilization is also well below its maximum.
+In this screenshot you can see the **CPU Utilization** spiked around 9am.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-10-home.png " ")